akka-js/akka.js/README.md

 Akka.Js can now compile against different versions of Akka, we check the codebase against MASTER, but for specific needs you can try to compile against a different Akka version by changing the akkaVersion while building.

+## Credits

+Akka.js wouldn't have been possible without the enormous support of the R&D department of UniCredit lead by Riccardo Prodam.
+What started as a side-project for a master thesis grew into an important open source milestone.

 ## License

 Akka.js is distributed under the